 She only answered by holding out her copy of the textbook.
 Just then, Mary Macdonald and Carol Whitby, two of Lily’s Gryffindor friends, showed up.
 I stayed a little while longer with them, and then departed to start studying – in truth I had spent the entire morning out enjoying the sunshine, and I really did need to get to work if I wanted to pass my exams.

 That Sunday after I’d spent hours in the library finishing my Ancient Runes translation and then talking with Remus and Peter, who were also studying, I was headed back to the common room and took a shortcut through a tapestry.
 As I was about to come through the tapestry on the other end concealing the exit, I heard the voices of James and Sirius, in low tones as they walked through the hallway beyond the tapestry.
 Sirius’s voice said, “I really like her.
 I never thought I’d say that about a Slytherin.”

 Did Sirius have a crush on a Slytherin?
 It was the last thing I would ever expect from him.
 And I had never heard Sirius sound so unsure of himself; it was oddly amusing to me.
 I remained hidden in the staircase behind the tapestry, waiting to find out who it was.
 Maybe it was Mandy!
-It would absolutely make her day if I could tell her that I’d found out Sirius fancied her.
+Too bad he hadn’t come to this realisation earlier, back before Mandy moved on.